Our Story

 Our Mission

-ACERE’s mission is to channel grassroots advocacy to progressive policy changes that promote positive and respectful relations between Cuba and the United States.
+ACERE’s mission is to channel grassroots advocacy to common sense policy changes that promote positive and respectful relations between Cuba and the United States.

 Our Values